 Temperatures UAE Dubai – London

->

-> The United Arab Emirates (UAE) comprises seven emirates: Abu Dhabi, Dubai, Sharjah, Ajman, Um al-Qawain, Ras al-Khaimah and Fujairah.
-The UAE is located in the southeast of the Persian Gulf and borders on Oman.
+The United Arab Emirates (UAE) comprises seven emirates: Abu Dhabi, Dubai, Sharjah, Ajman, Um al-Qawain, Ras al-Khaimah and Fujairah.

->

-> System of government:
+System of government:

 The United Arab Emirates is a federal constitutional monarchy comprising seven autonomous emirates.
 The highest federal body is the Supreme Council made up of the rulers of the seven emirates.
 They elect the head of state and his representative from among their number, each of whom holds office for five years.
 Comprising 40 delegates, half of whom are elected indirectly and the other half are appointed by the emirs, the parliament has an exclusively advisory function.
 Political parties are not permitted in the UAE.